-I have written quite a bit about the fact that after the resurrection takes place we shall see people as they are.
-At the present time we can hide what we are thinking, what we really are.
-But such is not the case in the Day of Resurrection.
+I have written quite a bit about the fact that after the resurrection takes place, we shall see people as they are.
+At the present time, we can hide what we are thinking, what we really are.
+But that is not the case in the Day of Resurrection.
 What we truly are shall be revealed in our outward appearance.

 Multitudes who sleep in the dust of the earth will awake: some to everlasting life, others to shame and everlasting contempt.
 Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever.
 (Daniel 12:2,3)

 Some people who are raised will appear in such a form that they will be objects of shame and contempt.
 Those who are wise will shine brightly.
 Those who turn people to righteousness will shine like stars.

 Notice that grace, as it currently is preached, will not operate as far as our appearance is concerned.
 It will not conceal what we are.
 What we are, we are.
 We will reap what we sow, to beauty or to ugliness.

 What got me started thinking along this line, that we shall look like what we really are, are the following verses: